joeycoxonIT/osticket-prereqs/README.md

 <p>

 - Go back to the osTicket page in your browser and click “continue”, which will send you to the login info page.
-- Create your account (note - the email for your “Admin User” account needs to be different from your “Help Desk User” email).
+- Create your account
+  -  NOTE: Your “Admin User” email must be different from your “Help Desk User” email.
 </p>
 <br />